The following funding categories are available through the Annual Grants Program.

 Examples of eligible projects

-• Initiatives that promote personal and community safety and reduce crime, where possible.
+• Initiatives that promote personal and community safety.

-• Installation of equipment to increase access for persons for example: assistive technology, grab rails, ramps.
+• Installation of equipment to improve accessibility to the built environment for persons with disability, for example: rubber threshold ramps, grab rails, assistive technology.

-The aim of the Recreational facilities is to provide financial assistance for projects and services that address the following objectives identified in Wagga View – Our Future in Focus’ Community Strategic Plan 2040.
+The aim of the Recreational & Community Facilities category is to provide financial assistance for projects and services that address the following Objectives identified in the Community Strategic Plan 2040

 Grant officers